Zainuddin M. Z.: Career

 Lecture by Zainuddin was often attended by tens of thousands of people, making him nicknamed as Dai Sejuta Umat (da'i for millions).
 His wife Kholilah was also increasingly known to the public as his lecture began to be recorded.
 Cassettes containing his lecture were sold not only in all of the archipelago but also in some other neighboring Asian countries.
 He then was frequently featured in TV programs, and also appeared in a collaborative program with pop actors called Nada and Dakwah.

 His talent in preaching had led him to the world of politics.
-During 1977-1982 he was active in the United Development Party (PPP), a political party espousing the Islamic identity.
+During 1977–1982, he was active in the United Development Party (PPP), a political party espousing the Islamic identity.
 His participation in PPP was heavily influenced by his background as a part of nahdliyin, and the presence of his mentor, Idham Chalid, the former chairman of Nahdlatul Ulama, who was among the founders of PPP.
 During this time, he was active as an administrator of the party, and concurrently became a member of the advisory board belongs to PPP Jakarta office.
 PPP valued the presence of Zainuddin and considered him as the key figure for votes.
 Together with Rhoma Irama, a dangdut popstar, he toured various regions for the campaign and posed a threat to the New Order regime and the dominance of Golkar.

-On January 20, 2002, Zainuddin declared the partition from PPP known as Reformation PPP (PPPR) together with his colleagues, which later renamed to the Reform Star Party (PBR) on April 8–9, 2003.
+On 20 January 2002, Zainuddin declared the partition from PPP known as Reformation PPP (PPPR) together with his colleagues, which later renamed to the Reform Star Party (PBR) on 8–9 April 2003.
 He was officially designated as a presidential candidate endorsed by the party during the 2004 presidential election and served as the chairman of the party until 2006.
 After the departure, he refocused on dawah and televangelism targeting ordinary people.

 Death

-On July 5, 2011, Zainuddin suffered the seizure after breakfast with his family at his home in Gandaria I, Kebayoran Baru, South Jakarta.
+On 5 July 2011, Zainuddin suffered a seizure after breakfast with his family at his home in Gandaria I, Kebayoran Baru, South Jakarta.
 He died on his way to the Pertamina Central Hospital, due to heart attack stemming from hyperglycemia.